 While the franchise has reached two World Series and had a decent run of success in the ‘00s with players like Jake Peavy and Trevor Hoffman, San Diego is still seeking its first championship.
 Fans are hopeful that the groundwork has been laid to change that.

 “The way everybody is looking at it is that we can turn the page on those tough times,” Hosmer said to MLB.com.
 “We’re trying to start a new wave now; a new culture.
-The brown really represents the beginning of all that.”
+The brown represents the beginning of all that.”

-Fowler explained that they realized that there was a groundswell of support to return to the brown a couple of years ago when the team held focus groups and started using the color scheme in alternate jerseys.
+Fowler explained that they realized that there was a groundswell of support to return to brown a couple of years ago when the team held focus groups and started using the color scheme in alternate jerseys.
 The club also believes it will be an advantage to have a distinct look.

 “It’s going to be unique,” Tatis Jr. told MLB.com.
 “They’re going to know who’s playing right away when they see the brown and gold.”